andrew-anter/TaskMaster/README.md

     ```

 4.  **Set Up Environment Variables:**
-    Create a `.env` file in the project root (alongside `manage.py`).
-You can copy `.env.example` if provided, or use the following template:
+    Create a `.env` file in the project root in the core directory (alongside `manage.py`).
+You can copy `.env.example` in core directory, or use the following template:
     ```env
     # .env